👀 Solink Secure Summit ’25 now sold out.

 There are two basic types of video data storage, local and cloud video storage.
 Local storage is usually accomplished with a DVR (digital video recorder) or NVR (network video recorder).
 However, These are not the only local storage options.

-This cloud-first video surveillance system can be customized to the needs of your business with video retention periods of 30, 60, or 90 days, or even longer.
+This cloud-first video security system can be customized to the needs of your business with video retention periods of 30, 60, or 90 days, or even longer.

 To see the difference cloud can make for your convenience store, sign up for a demo today.